pearl-natalia/SPAVE/README.md

 - **Tip Calculator:** Calculates tips based on dining expenses, with the ability to add a custom tip and split the bill.

-- **Unit Price Converter:** Compares product prices by converting different units to get the best value for your money.
+- **Unit Price Converter:** Compares prices of products by weight/mass to get the best value for your money.

 - **Discount Calculator:** Calculates discounts and final prices to optimize savings.